Mahasvan/PySysInfo/README.md

 ```

 ## Tracker
 ### Miscellaneous Tasks / Problems

 - [ ] Implement GH actions for compiling modules from `interops/{platform}/*.{c|cpp}` to their respective output
   directories
+- [ ] Group Pydantic Model fields into essential and optional.

 ### Hardware Discovery